 Many different types of light phenomena have been witnessed including orbs that travel in circles at the main entrance, lights going on and off on their own and figures seen in the windows of the abandoned buildings, cold breezes inside of buildings, general feeling of sadness and unease.

 Like most hospital complexes the buildings are connected by an underground tunnel system and these tunnels are said to be how the staff moved the bodies in order to not upset the living patients.
 Disembodied voices and figures have been heard and seen in these tunnels.

-Phantom sounds of children playing in the children building are heard.
+Phantom sounds of children playing in the children building.
 A nurse is said to have been murdered by a patient and she still wanders the grounds.

 Being briefly inside the grounds I did experience feelings of being watched through the empty windows as well as being followed by unseen presences.
 I also heard phantom whisperings that would come and go – these were too low to understand anything being said.

 There were strange noises coming from some of the buildings as well as what appeared to be shadows crossing inside some of the rooms.
 Not being able to enter any buildings, though, I could not verify if these things were paranormal or caused by something in the physical world.

 "I was born on the grounds in 1966 June 24.
 Yes it haunted.
 But the one clip of the guys on bike.
 Well that to me is impression....there was a building above the under ground structure.
 They ripped it down before it fell down Then build a structure over one of the Tunnels.
 Yes tunnels were used to transport people to an from cafeteria in winter and bad rainy days.
 400 residents needed to be moved to cafeteria to the living building, three times a day.
 They were used every day by all.